aws-controllers-k8s/community/docs/design/proposals/codegen-refactor/centralize_1.md

 ```

-  * for scenarios that do both `reconcile` and output Go code (ex: [late_initialize::FindLateInitializedFieldNames](https://github.com/aws-controllers-k8s/code-generator/blob/25c43e827527b43c652b6e1995265c8d6027567f/pkg/generate/code/late_initialize.go#L31), these will need to be refactored into separate pieces prior to migration
+* Note, for scenarios that do both `reconcile` and output Go code (ex: [late_initialize::FindLateInitializedFieldNames](https://github.com/aws-controllers-k8s/code-generator/blob/25c43e827527b43c652b6e1995265c8d6027567f/pkg/generate/code/late_initialize.go#L31), these will need to be refactored into separate pieces prior to migration

 #### Align access/interface for `__ForStruct` funcs
+The goal is to make it easier for clients to use `SetResource` and `SetSDK` by removing the need to know the target type.

 1. Refactor access (public vs. private) for `SetResourceFor___`, and `SetSDKFor___`
   * `setResourceForContainer` and `setSDKForContainer` are private while `SetResourceForStruct` and `SetSDKForStruct` are public despite the former pair being more general than the latter.
 Access should be swapped so users calling this in [controller.go](https://github.com/aws-controllers-k8s/code-generator/blob/25c43e827527b43c652b6e1995265c8d6027567f/pkg/generate/ack/controller.go#L102) don't need to worry about Struct or what type.. just pass container.
 Leaves it open-ended for override types too.
   * `GoCodeCompare` vs `GoCodeCompareStruct` .. can [these](https://github.com/aws-controllers-k8s/code-generator/blob/25c43e827527b43c652b6e1995265c8d6027567f/pkg/generate/ack/controller.go#L119-L122) be consolidated?